Samysr17/Basic-dev-projects/README.md

  A static unresponsive webpage styled in Tailwind CSS

- You can  visit the webpage here:-csercoem.netlify.app
+ You can  visit the webpage here:- csercoem.netlify.app